Dark and Darker: Former mobile version

-A mobile version of the game (iOS and Android), developed by the Korean game company Bluehole subsidiary of Krafton, was announced for early access release in Canada and the US on February 4, 2025.
+A mobile version of the game (Android and iOS), developed by the Korean game company Bluehole subsidiary of Krafton, was announced for early access release in Canada and the US on February 4, 2025.
 On the release day, the game topped the North American iOS App Store RPG chart.

 A few months later, the mobile version was changed to a completely new title called Abyss of Dungeons, described to be an evolution of the former mobile version of Dark and Darker.

 Legal issues

 On February 16, 2023, it was reported the South Korean video game company Nexon alleged that Dark and Darker had similarities to an ongoing development of a game that was tentatively titled P3 internally.
 It alleged that P3 assets were leaked onto an external server by developer Ju-Hyun Choi (also known as SDF on The Dark and Darker Discord), project team leader for P3 and the latter suggested that their teammates quit Nexon and work on a game similar to P3.
 Choi was fired in August 2021 and was part of half of the twenty-member P3 project team who would subsequently join Ironmace.
 Ironmace was founded in October 2021 by Terence Park Seung-ha (also known as Terence on the Dark and Darker Discord), who was also a member of the P3 project team.

 Since the disbandment of the P3 development team, the core of the development work was reworked into another game tentatively titled P7.
 Ironmace denied the allegations, stating that the game genre could not be copyrighted and the game was created from ground up using Unreal Engine assets and handmade code.

 On March 8, 2023, the police raided Ironmace's office in Seongnam in search of evidence over the allegations.
 On March 24, 2023, Nexon issued a cease and desist notice to Ironmace to pause development of Dark and Darker in relation to the allegations.
 On March 26, 2023, the game was delisted from the Steam online game store after Nexon filed a DMCA notice.